bormaxi8080/osint-timeline/DRAFT.md

 ----

 The black market of drugs and precursors is something really special.
-I contributed as an investigator to a new BBC investigation exposing how chemical precursors from China reach the Russian market and are used for industrial production of mephedrone distributed through darkweb.
-Traced key routes through Vladivostok and Kazakhstan, documented nearly a ton of seized precursors, and identified typical masking tactics — from false customs declarations to re-registration via shell companies.
+Ilya Shumanov contributed as an investigator to a new BBC investigation exposing how chemical precursors from China reach the Russian market and are used for industrial production of mephedrone distributed through darkweb.
+He traced key routes through Vladivostok and Kazakhstan, documented nearly a ton of seized precursors, and identified typical masking tactics — from false customs declarations to re-registration via shell companies.
 The findings show that flows remain industrial in scale, while authorities deliberately look the other way: https://www.youtube.com/watch?v=Y5wajKa4iz8&feature=youtu.be

 ----